Church F.C.: Colours

 The first recorded colours for the club were in the 1878–79 season, described as black and white striped jerseys (which, at the time, referred to hoops), and white knickers.
 For the 1882–83 season the club had changed to white shirts and red knickers; the unusual choice of colour of shorts was noted upon in the media more than most colour choices in the era, even giving rise to a media nickname.
 The supply of colour for the knickers came from the Turkey red dye factory of Messrs.
 Steiner and Co., the club's patron, which also gave the club the alternative nickname of the Turkey Reds.

+Ground

+The club originally played at the Church cricket ground.
+By 1885 it had moved to Spring Hill.